wp-plugins/constant-contact-api/readme.txt

     * Add extra fields to your signup form
     * Uses the REST API

-To obtain support please be sure to use this link to the [wordpress forums](http://wordpress.org/tags/constant-contact-api).
+To obtain support please use this link to the [wordpress forums](http://wordpress.org/tags/constant-contact-api).

 == Installation ==